Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

     in the documentation, in-code documentation to clarify the flow of logic and report of the expected results, where applicable.
 3) Consistency with stable-baselines3
-  - To ease readibility, all contributions need to follow the code style (see below) and ideoms used in stable-baselines3.
+  - To ease readability, all contributions need to follow the code style (see below) and idioms used in stable-baselines3.

 The implementation quality is a strict requirements with little room for changes, because otherwise the implementation can do more harm than good (wrong results).
 Parts two and three